kuhnen/akka-kafka-processor/README.md

-H2 Auto scalable (AWS) cluster to work with topics from kafka cluster:
+# iAuto scalable (AWS) cluster to work with topics from kafka cluster:
-H1  Working project.....
+#  Working project.....

-H3 Master responsabilities:
+### Master responsabilities:

 1. Verify new topics
 2. Register new workers(nodes)